25 Clever Travel Gifts Under $100 They’ll Actually Use

 Buy now: $85, awaytravel.com

 Traveling with jewelry doesn’t have to be a tangled nightmare.
-This smooth leather boîte from hard-shell luggage maker Away is cleverly designed with a flat panel for storing earrings, a padded cord for rings, as well as slip pockets for keeping necklaces separate.
+This smooth leather boîte from hard-shell luggage maker Away is cleverly designed with a flat panel for storing earrings, a padded cord for rings, and slip pockets for keeping necklaces separate.
 Chunkier earrings and bracelets can be stored in the center.

 This sleek portable charger is ideal for those who hate sorting through tangles of wires.